 - On your back with the knees bent and feet resting flat on your mat.
 Take the feet wide and let the knees fall into one another.

 - Bring the soles of the feet to touch and let the knees fall wide into a butterfly position.
-Use pillows, rolled blankets/towel, blocks, or bolsters to support the knees if desired
+Use pillows, rolled blankets/towels, blocks, or bolsters to support the knees if desired

 If it feels comfortable, you can make the following hand gesture.

-2) Close the eyes and bring your awareness to your breath, breathing in and out through the nose.
+2) Close your eyes and bring awareness to your breath, breathing in and out through the nose.